Southwest National Park

 On the water, there is excellent fishing at Teds Beach and Edgar Dam, with boating and kayaking opportunities on Lake Gordon and Lake Pedder.

 The Bathurst Harbour - Port Davey area is a drowned river valley that supports all kinds of fascinating marine species, including delicate sea pens.

 Picnic facilities are dotted throughout the park, and camping is permitted at designated sites.

 At the end of the Scotts Peak Road, the Huon Campground is a secluded picnic and camping spot set in the forest, with short and easy walks and long tracks to the Arthur Plains and Port Davey.

 Commercial accommodation is available at Maydena and the town of National Park at the northern end and at Southport and Dover at the southern end.

-Southwest National Park is a three-hour drive from Hobart.
+Southwest National Park is a 3-hr drive from Hobart.